 When you buy fuel, whether it’s gasoline or diesel, you probably never give a thought to what it does in different temperatures.
-Most consumers and even businesses don’t know that it expands and contracts depending upon how hot or cold the weather is.
+Most consumers and even businesses don’t know that it expands and contracts to depend upon how hot or cold the weather is.
 Whether you live in Texas or Missouri, read on to find out more.

 The primary thing to know is that the volume of fuel changes with the outside temperature.
 This means the value of what you purchase can change with the weather.
 So, when a wholesaler pulls their loading truck up and delivers fuel to a gas station or into a large tank, they charge the customer what’s called the “rack rate” and give them an invoice.